TheFreezingChicken/TheFreezingChicken/README.md

 **About Me** <br>
-Spoiled brat failing at being self-employed.
+Spoiled brat.
 <br><br>

-**Currently working on/with**:
-- A time management Android App (Kotlin + Hilt + Compose + Room.
-IDE: Android Studio)

-Not giving specifics because you're probably able to code faster than me and then you'd steal my ideas and implement them before I can do it 🙄
-<br><br>

-**Current main programming languages**:
-- Kotlin

-**Other programming languages I've used with some consistency in the past, sorted from "most competent with" to "least competent with"**:
+**Programming languages I've used or are using with some consistency, sorted from "most competent with" to "least competent with"**:
+- Kotlin<br>
+(Personal projects)
-- Java
+- Java<br>
- <br>(high school classes and small personal projects)
+(High school classes and small personal projects)
+- Javascript
+ <br>(Personal projects, hate it.
+This language is pure insanity and if you like it you're either a psycopath or have anti-social personality disorder, I'm fully convinced of this.)
 - C#
  <br>(WPF and .Net \[NOT core\] in particular, small personal projects)
 - Pascal